sharmavins23/Scientia/NATURAL SCIENCE/Biology/Neuroscience/Cell Typings/Neuron/Neurotransmitter/Neurotransmitter.md

 ### Receptor Interaction

 After being released, neurotransmitters will interact with receptors on the target cell.
-The effect of the neurotransmitter is thusly solely dependent on the identity of the target cell's receptors present at the synapse; Depending on the receptor, the neurotransmitter may cause [[excitation]], [[inhibition]], or modulation of the post-synaptic neuron.
+The effect of the neurotransmitter is thusly solely dependent on the identity of the target cell's receptors present at the synapse; Depending on the receptor, the neurotransmitter may cause [[Glutamate (Neurotransmitter)|excitation]], [[Gamma-Aminobutyric Acid (GABA)|inhibition]], or modulation of the post-synaptic neuron.

 ### Elimination

 In order to ensure the receptors on the post-synaptic cell are not constantly activated, neurotransmitters must be removed from the synaptic cleft.
 They can be removed in one of three ways:

-1. Neurotransmitters drift out of the synaptic cleft and may be absorbed by [[glial cells|glial cells]] (usually [[astrocyte|astrocytes]]).
+1. Neurotransmitters drift out of the synaptic cleft and may be absorbed by [[Neuroglia|glial cells]] (usually [[astrocyte|astrocytes]]).
 This is called **diffusion**.
 2. [[Protein|Proteins]] called [[enzymes]] may break the neurotransmitters down in a process known as **enzyme degradation**.
 3. Neurotransmitters may be re-absorbed back into the pre-synaptic neuron. [[Membrane transport proteins|Membrane transport proteins]] may pump neurotransmitters back into axon terminals in the pre-synaptic neuron where they may be re-used.
 This process is known as reuptake.